-Note: If you transfer from participation in the NYU Grossman School of Medicine Retirement Plan for Members of the Faculty, Professional Research Staff and Administration or your employment transfers from NYU Langone Hospitals, Sunset Park Health Council, NYU Langone Health System, Long Island Community Hospital, or NYU Langone MSO, Inc. you must make a new salary reduction election under this Plan.
+Note: If you transfer from participation in the NYU Grossman School of Medicine Management and Staff 403(b) Plan or your employment transfers from NYU Langone Hospitals, Sunset Park Health Council, NYU Langone Health System, Long Island Community Hospital, or NYU Langone MSO, Inc. you must make a new salary reduction election under this Plan.
 If you take no action you will be auto-enrolled with a payroll deduction of 4% pretax.